DialogBV/technical-assessment/ASSESSMENT.md

 * You don't have to persist the data (eg database)
 * You're not required to write unit tests (but it is allowed), but we will ask you afterwards what you would like to test and how you would do this.

+## BE Assessment

+Create a project in .NET and choose which featuers to implement.

-## Project
+## FE Assessment

-There is an Angular 11 project with Bootstrap 5 and Angular Testing Library setup for you - `npm start` runs the application.
+There is an Angular project with Bootstrap 5 and Angular Testing Library setup for you - `npm start` runs the application.
 The product owner (Jesse) is available for questions.

 Good luck - and don't forget to have fun making this assignment ;-)